gotonode/compress/docs/PERFORMANCE.md

   * Compressing an already compressed file usually results in a compressed file that is about the same size, or perhaps a little bit bigger or smaller.
 The new compressed file might be bigger than the original because of the overhead involved.
 Overhead is data added to the input data for processing purposes.

   * It would seem that with LZW it isn't wise to compress files that are already compressed.
 With Huffman, there's a chance that the new file is actually a little bit smaller, so it might be worth it to give it a shot.

+  * It's common knowledge that JPEG files are compressed out of the world, and even Huffman couldn't bring the test file's size down but managed to increase it a bit (due to overhead and other issues).

 * Any further observations?